front-end-foundations/Introduction/readme.md

 At the end of class I typically upload or "push" my files back up to Github for your reference.

+### Reading and Text

+Over the next few weeks you will complete the first (HTML) section of an online course offered by Frontend Masters, IMHO one of the premier learning sites for web development.

+Access to the material requires a free account.
+You may register at https://frontendmasters.com/free/

 ### Homework and Assignments

 Assignments should be handed in by uploading the files to Github/Netlify and alerting me via email - daniel.deverell@nyu.edu.
 You will learn how to use Github during this class.
 To hand in homework before you've learned to use Github simply email me the files as a zip file.